 Schedule in study blocks and reading time to prepare for each assignment.
 When it comes to getting homework done, it’s usually best to space it out over a few days.
 Doing so will help you avoid a homework rush before your next class.
 Share your schedule with your family and friends so they know what your obligations are and can respect the time you are dedicating to school.
 Not everyone takes summer classes, so you’ll want to stay ahead of the trouble.

 Turn off the TV and social media apps.
 If you are somewhere noisy, wear noise-cancelling headphones.
 Also avoid multi-tasking, which can actually decrease your productivity.
 Remember, you planned and scheduled this time specifically for schoolwork and studying – stick to the plan!
 If you need help staying focused, check out productivity lists like, To Do, Todoist and Evernote.
 It takes some discipline and practice, but you will start to see the more focused you are, the more you will accomplish during these study blocks.

-It’s important to find a study space that’s exciting enough that it motivates you to study during the summer, but not so exciting that it distracts you from the task at hand.
+It’s important to find a study space that’s exciting enough that it motivates you to study during the summer, but not so exciting that it distracts you from the task at hand of studying for classes.
 Create a clean and organized workspace where you can sit down and focus on your schoolwork.
 If you’re at home, set up a desk by a window.
 If you’re on campus, find a space that has an outdoor view.
 Our environment influences our mood, so seek natural light whenever possible to boost your mood and ease eye strain.